 - Get up and get going.
 Exercise is beneficial for our mind and mood nearly as much as for our physical wellbeing.
 Go with a senior loved one to the fitness center, your nearby pool, or on a daily walk through the neighborhood.

 - Organize an event.
 Having something interesting to look forward to is an easy pick-me-up.
 Brainstorm ideas of things a senior loved one has always planned to do, and set a goal to help make one or more of them a real possibility.

 - Talk (or write) it out.
 See if your loved one might be open to speaking with a professional therapist for help with stress management; if not, journaling can be helpful in putting words to emotions and giving the chance for self-expression and the venting of built-up stress.

 - Partner with Compassionate Nursing Services.
 Compassionate Nursing Services is always available to help with stress management for seniors in a variety of ways – from pleasant companionship to permit the senior the opportunity for increased socialization and engagement in enjoyable activities, to help with housework and meal preparation, errand-running, transportation, and much more.

-When looking for the best St. Louis home care agency, contact Compassionate Nursing Services, expert providers of home care solutions in St. Louis and the surrounding area, at 314-432-4312 to arrange an in-home assessment and find out more about how we can help with stress management for seniors and restore a sense of joy and wellbeing for your family member!
+When looking for the best St. Louis home care agency, contact Compassionate Nursing Services, the home care solutions experts, at 314-432-4312 .
+We’d love to arrange an in-home assessment and find out more about how we can help with stress management for a senior you love and restore a sense of joy and wellbeing for your family member!